 I had to study for a math test, and finish reading a book that we were supposed to discuss tomorrow.
 But I put it all aside until later.
 I hemmed that skirt in record time.
 The sewing machine didn’t jam at all!
 I was so relieved to have it done that I decided to bring it to Dorcas’s house right away.
 She didn’t live far, just a block north and east of Main and Sycamore, above Caparella’s Deli.
-I overheard her telling Mrs. Hanson about it last week.
+I overheard her telling Mrs. Hanson about it.

 Mom wouldn’t let me leave until after dinner.
 I ate quickly, and told Mom I’d have dessert later, after I got back.
 Dad was still at work.
 He was a repairman for the telephone company, and he often came home late.